jaycrell/portfolio/pc-et-2.md

   <li> This isn't from my research, but I know that Peace Corps doesn't deal with diversity issues well, and I'd like to figure out a way to incorporate this. </li>
   <li> Create mental health section </li>
   <li> A number of interviewees were confused by the transition to global data from Moldova data, so I need make that transition clearer. </li>
+        <li> Change the first line chart about rising ET rates to be a bar chart to highlight the 33.3% ET rate for the past three cohorts. </li>
   </ul>

 <h2> All set?
 Let's <a href= "/portfolio">go home</a>! </h2>